I set myself a sewing challenge to start the year off right 😂!

 I also always try to work symmetrically = make the two same pieces at the same time

-For example, I pin the right and left button plackets and then sew both at the same time to avoid unnecessary back and forth between different workstations.
+For example, I pin the right and left button plackets and then sew both at the same time to avoid unnecessary back-and-forth between different workstations.

-2. Prepare your equipment in advance
+2. Prepare your materials in advance

 Prepare your bobbin well filled with thread of the right color, especially when starting buttonholes!